GhaithKhoja/ai-assistant-nike/README.md

 If you're curious to inspect the data, you can simply load the `.db` files into an online viewer such as [SQLite Viewer](https://sqliteviewer.app/) or use the SQLite Viewer extension available in Visual Studio Code.
 This will allow you to browse the contents of the database files (`database.db`, `backup/database.db`, `backup/initial_fetch.db`) and see the structure and data tables with ease.

 This approach ensures that working with the database is as straightforward as possible for developers, contributors, and end-users.

+## Possible Future Imporvements
+1. Fine-tuning the prompt
+2. Add more information such as available sizes
+3. More function calling tools to make the AI more aware of air jordans